 A reductimorphic horizon has a slightly peaty texture class, or low chroma colours (moist chroma 2 or less, or moist chroma 3 with value 6 or more) that occupy 50% or more of the matrix exposed in a cut face of the horizon or are dominant on ped faces.
 A reductimorphic horizon includes any subjacent layers or interlayers of peaty soil material.

 A reductimorphic horizon is a horizon strongly affected by reducing conditions as indicated by greyish colours consistent with long saturation by water.
 The prolonged wetness may be caused by a water-table perched on a slowly permeable layer within the soil profile or by a groundwater-table.
+A reductimorphic horizon is identified by the horizon notation suffix g or r.

 Slowly permeable layer